-Born in Khouzestan, Iran, Kia Zand (b.
+Kia Zand (b.
 1985) is a multimedia artist based in Naarm, Australia.
-Working across image, sculpture, and printmaking, his practice explores fragile, nocturnal, and queer areas of experience.
+Working across image, sculpture, and sound, his practice explores queer areas of experience.

-Beginning his career as an industrial photographer and filmmaker in southwestern Iran, a region marked by diverse ethnic histories and colonial legacies, he developed a fine understanding of identity and place.
+Beginning his career as an industrial photographer and filmmaker in southwestern Iran, a region marked by diverse ethnic histories and colonial legacies, his practice centres on extracted and displaced materials and on the landscapes and the bodies associated with them.

 He holds a BA in Film from Swinburne University (2016) and a Master of Contemporary Art from the Victorian College of the Arts (2024).
 Zand’s work has been featured in numerous exhibitions and group shows, most recently Ruh-Al-Ruh at WestSpace (2025–26).